Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * A DNS Packet Capture Format [@?I-D.ietf-dnsop-dns-capture-format]
 * Passive DNS TODO: need ref

+Note that depending on the specifics of the implementation [@!I-D.ietf-doh-dns-over-https] may also provide increased tracking.

 ### Related operational documents

 * DNS Transport over TCP - Implementation Requirements [@!RFC7766]